Mohamed-Seifeldin/DatCLic/README.md

 # DatCLic
-Data classification and License agreement monitoring by mohamed.
+Data classification and License agreement monitoring by applying machine learning and Blockchain.